-There are various types of doors that are used in building works.
+There are different types of doors used in building works classified based on placing of components, method of construction, working operations and construction material used.
 A door is an accessible barrier which is provided in a wall opening to give an access to the inside of a room of a building.
 The internal portions of a building are connected by doors.

 Types of Doors based on Placing of Components